affinity-engine/ember-theater-web/markdown/en/learn/curtain.md

 You'll need to pass three arguments into `theater.curtain`:

-`theaterId` expected the id of the `ember-theater` instance.
+`theaterId` expects the id of the `ember-theater` instance.
 In most cases, you'll want to just pass `theater.theaterId` to keep the two in sync.

 `filesToPreload` expects a string of fixture/attribute pairs.
 For instance, `backdrops:src` will grab all the `backdrop` fixtures and download the image that their `src` points to.